zetsux/setsuna-discord-bot/README.md

 # Setsuna Discord Bot

 A multifunction discord bot created for personal or own group use fully using python.
-Connected with a database so that every user can register and have their own profile.
+Connected with a MongoDB database so that every user can register and have their own profile.
 Also hosted almost 24/7 using Uptime Robot.

 ## Features